A computational methodology for two-dimensional fluid flows: Numerical simulation and verification

+Electroosmotic flow (EOF) past a swarm of colloidal particles is generated by an externally applied electrical field onto an electrolyte solution ({\em e.g.},~\cite{Alam2002,Alam2012b,Patankar98}).
+In addition to momentum and Nernst-Planck equations, a model of EOF solves eq~(\ref{eq:bvp}) for the electric potential, $P(x,y)$, that is induced by the local charge distribution, $\rho(x,y)$.

+To verify the present method on simulating the charge induced potential with an idealized EOF, where a manufactured solution is used for a numerical verification purpose, consider the distribution of a negatively charged colloid particles surrounded by a shell of positively charged particles as shown in Fig~\ref{fig:vor}($a$).
+In the present simulation, the charge distribution has been modelled by

-To demonstrate the accuracy of the present method for solving~(\ref{eq:bvp}), consider a charged distribution as shown in Fig~\ref{fig:vor}($a$).
-Applying the GMRES method to the discretization of~(\ref{eq:bvp}), we compute the potential $P(x,y)$, which is shown in Fig~\ref{fig:vor}$(b)$.
-When the numerical solution $P(x,y)$ is compared with the exact solution in a color filled contour plot, no difference can be identified.
-For a more quantitative comparison, we have compared the numerical potential $P(x,0.5)$ with its corresponding exact solution.
-An excellent agreement has been observed, albeit negligible error appears near the center of the domain, where the potential field has a sharp gradient.
+in a domain, $[0,10]\times[0,10]$.
+This idealized example is useful because we can compare the numerical solution with the exact solution $P_{\hbox{exact}}(x,y) = \exp(-(x^2+y^2)/\nu_1)$ (e.g. $\nu_1=0.5$).
+Applying the GMRES method to the discretization of~(\ref{eq:bvp}), and using the above expression for $\rho(x,y)$, we compute the potential $P(x,y)$ on $129\times 129$ uniformly distributed nodes, and the computed potential field is shown in Fig~\ref{fig:vor}$(b)$ as a color filled contour plot.
+The resolution independent convergence is accepted with respect to the relative residual error $|\nabla^2P(x,y)-\rho(x,y)|_{\infty}/|\rho(x,y)|_{\infty} < 10^{-3}$, and the overall solution does not vary significantly if the mesh is refined.
+We found that a tolerance~$\le 10^{-4}$ on the relative residual did not have much effect in this case.
+When the numerical solution $P(x,y)$ was compared with the exact solution in a color filled contour plot, no difference can be identified.
+Thus, for a more quantitative comparison, we have compared, in Fig~\ref{fig:vor}$(c)$, the numerical potential $P(x,0.5)$ with its corresponding exact solution.
+An excellent agreement has been observed, where only a negligible error appears near the center of the domain because the potential field has a sharp gradient in that region.

+Although the simulated potential field is too idealized, the present experiment exhibits some usefulness of the methodology to the field of EOF, where high performance CFD techniques are desired.